About integer-valued variants of the theta and 6j symbols: Classical version

 It is sometimes useful --- and anyway traditional in physics --- to introduce the spin variables $j_1=a/2$, $j_2=b/2$, $j_3=c/2$.
 One has $m=j_3+j_1-j_2$, $n=j_1+j_2-j_3$, $p=j_2+j_3-j_1$.
 These so-called spin variables $j_1, j_2, j_3$ are either integers or half-integers.
 Notice that $m+n+p=j_1+j_2+j_3$.

-One can interpret also $a$, $b$, and $c$ (twice the spin variables) as the components of the highest weights defining three irreducible representations (irreps\footnote{We shall denote the irreducible representations themselves by their highest weight.}) of $SU(2)$ in the basis of fundamental weights --- since $SU(2)$ has only one fundamental weight, this basis has only one element.
+One can interpret also $a$, $b$, and $c$ (twice the spin variables) as the components of the highest weights defining three irreducible representations (irreps) of $SU(2)$ in the basis of fundamental weights --- since $SU(2)$ has only one fundamental weight this basis has only one element.
+We shall usually denote the irreducible representations themselves by their highest weight.
 The dimension of the irrep with highest weight component equal to $x=2j$ is $\text{dim}(x)=x+1=2j+1$.
-In this interpretation, a triplet of representations $(a,b,c)$ is admissible if $c$ (for instance) enters the decomposition of the tensor product $a\otimes b$ as a sum of irreducible representations, equivalently, if $a\otimes b\otimes c$ contains the trivial representation, \ie if and only if $c \in \{|a-b|, |a-b|+2,\ldots, a+b-2, a+b\}$.
+In this interpretation, a triplet of representations $(a,b,c)$ is admissible if $c$ (for instance) enters the decomposition of the tensor product $a\otimes b$ as a sum of irreducible representations, equivalently, if $a\otimes b\otimes c$ contains the trivial representation, \ie if and only if $c \in \{|a-b|, |a-b|+2,\ldots, a+b-2, a+b\}$. { As it will appear many times, we give a name to the previous set: { for non-negative integers $u,v$, we call }}